bhaskar-nie/student-performance-predictor/README.md

-# **Student Performance Prediction Using Flask and Machine Learning**
+# **Student Upcoming Test Marks Prediction Using Flask and Machine Learning**

 ## **Overview**
-This project predicts a student's performance based on historical data using a machine learning model.
+This project predicts a student's upcoming test marks based on historical data using a machine learning model.
 The prediction leverages a Linear Regression model served via a Flask API.
 The project aims to assist educators and institutions in identifying students who may need additional support to improve their academic outcomes.

-You can access the deployed application here: **[Student Performance Predictor](https://student-performance-predictor-bsa6.onrender.com/)**.
+You can access the deployed application here: **[Student Upcoming Test Marks Predictor](https://student-performance-predictor-bsa6.onrender.com/)**.
 ---

 ## **1. Dataset Details**